 Although his commentary has been overshadowed by the more recent works of France and others, one should not neglect the work of Leon Morris.

 For those doing an exhaustive study of the Gospel of Matthew, the work of Davies and Allison is indispensable.
 Readers should be aware that it is written from a moderately critical perspective, but in terms of comprehensiveness, there is nothing quite like this commentary.
 It is a highly technical commentary on the Greek text and thus not suitable for lay readers, but discerning pastors who are looking for information on every conceivable issue related to the text need look no further.
 The three paperback volumes are somewhat expensive (See links above), but they are a bargain compared to the hardcovers, which run approximately $150 each!
 For those not interested in all the technical details, an abridged version is also available.

-Runners Up: There are a number of other helpful commentaries on the Gospel of Matthew, including those by Craig Blomberg, John Nolland, David L. Turner, Robert H. Mounce, Donald Hagner (Vol. 1, Vol. 2), Frederick Dale Bruner (Vol. 1, Vol. 2), Jeffrey Gibbs, and the shorter commentary by R.T.
+There are a number of other helpful commentaries on the Gospel of Matthew, including those by Craig Blomberg, John Nolland, David L. Turner, Robert H. Mounce, Donald Hagner (Vol. 1, Vol. 2), Frederick Dale Bruner (Vol. 1, Vol. 2), Jeffrey Gibbs, and the shorter commentary by R.T.
 France mentioned above.

 Other “Top 5 Commentaries” blog posts: